Skip to main content

 Step 3: Download model's H2O MLOps pipeline

-When H2O Hydrogen Torch completes the experiment (model), download the model's H2O MLOps pipeline to deploy to H2O MLOps.
+When H2O Hydrogen Torch completes the experiment (model), you can download the model's H2O MLOps pipeline to deploy to H2O MLOps.
 Let's download the pipeline.

 2. Click Download MLOps.